 Family-friendly movies shown outdoors on the lawn at the Maui Arts and Cultural Center one night each month.
 Go to their website at mauiarts.org and click on Shows, or call them at 808-242-7469 for dates, times, and names of movies for “Starry Night Cinema.”

 Four miles before Hana.
 Includes a black sand beach and some trails to explore.
 Make sure you make reservations before leaving to drive the Road to Hana.

 TOUR REAL ESTATE

 Look for signs announcing “Open House” at condos and homes all over Maui.
 Wander in and chat with the real estate agents about condos for sale.
-Dream about owning a condo on Maui some day.
+Dream about owning a condo on Maui someday.
+Dreaming those dreams is one of the free things to do in Maui, but unfortunately buying one of those homes or condos is not free.
 (Do NOT attend any Time Share sales presentations.
 Do NOT even consider looking at any Time Share property.)